codeapples/treasure-box/src/materials/probability-statistics/types-of-distributions.md

 ---
-title: '[ISP] Types of Distribution'
+title: '[ISP] Types of distributions'
 ---

-# Types of Distribution
+# Types of distributions

 ## Random variable